rawalraj022/Crowdfunding-platform-for-startups-and-artists/README.md

 # Crowdfunding website for startups and artists
+Crowdfunding website for startups and artists, [ Focus in nepal and india ]